-Fiscal Year 2016 is the first year with a performance target for businesses created or strengthened, so there are no historic data to report.
+Fiscal Year 2017 was the second year with a performance target for businesses created or strengthened.
+Projects with this measure are not yet due for verification.

 Tourism, Cultural Heritage, and Natural-Asset-Related Projects

 In September 2010 the Appalachian Regional Commission issued the report Program Evaluation of ARC's Tourism, Cultural Heritage, and Natural-Asset-Related Projects, prepared by Regional Technology Strategies with Mt.
 Auburn Associates and Appalachian State University.
 The report evaluated a portfolio of 132 ARC Tourism, Cultural Heritage, and Natural-Asset-Related projects, with a total of \$10.8 million in ARC funding.
 The study used surveys, interviews, and statistical analysis.
 The study showed that ARC's investment in the tourism projects generated 2,588 jobs, with a new job created for every \$4,161 of ARC funding, and that a new business was created for every \$23,139 in ARC funding.
 In addition, every \$.40 invested by ARC in the projects reviewed generated \$1.00 in leveraged private investment.
 Survey responses indicated that the greatest economic impact came from three main outputs: business assets/revenues, public assets/revenues, and employment.